2 ZERO HUNGER

 Overview (2024)

-Hokkaido University was dedicated to addressing food insecurity and supported the well-being of staff and students through targeted interventions.
-By collaborating with the Hokkaido University CO-OP, maintaining a strong disaster response system, and implementing international cooperation programs, the university ensured access to nutritious food and developed sustainable practices that prevented staff hunger.
-These efforts directly reduced food insecurity and promoted resilience within the university community.
+Hokkaido University was dedicated to supporting both reliable access to adequate food and the well-being of staff and students through practical support measures.
+By collaborating with the Hokkaido University CO-OP, maintaining a strong disaster response system, and implementing international cooperation programmes, the university ensured access to nutritious food and developed sustainable practices that helped staff maintain stable access to food.
+These efforts improved access to food and promoted resilience within the university community.

 Key Initiatives